itohara22/nest_js_probe/README.md

 ## 5. Authorization Model (High Level)

-* OWNER: full control over organization, users, and expenses
+* OWNER:
+    - Full control over the organization
+    - Manage users and roles
+    - Create, update, and delete any expense
+    - View all expenses and reports

+* ADMIN:
+    - Create expenses
+    - Update and delete any expense within the organization
-* ADMIN: manage expenses and view reports
+    - View all expenses and reports

+* MEMBER:
+    - Create expenses
-* MEMBER: view expenses and reports
+    - View expenses and reports
+    - Update and delete only expenses they created

-Authorization decisions are always scoped to the organization.
+* Authorization decisions are always scoped to the organization.

 ---